Aurora AwardsCanadian Science Fiction & Fantasy Association

 Award Category Definitions

-Professionals may be nominated for the professional awards for activities relevant to the award for unpaid work once they are deemed a professional in the applicable category.
-For a full definition of what a professional is please refer to our document.
+Individuals may be nominated for the professional awards for activities relevant to the award for unpaid work once they have been deemed a professional in the applicable category.
+For a full definition of what qualifies as a professional, please refer to our Professional Awards definition document.

 Professional Categories in English

-Best Novel: Best Science Fiction or Fantasy novel in English, over 40,000 words by a Canadian, published within that year.
-A work that is greater than 40,000 words and is published as a stand-alone book can be allowed in this category if the author wishes it.
+Best Novel: This category covers works with over 40,000 words.
+A work that is less than 40,000 words but is published as a stand-alone book can be allowed to compete in this category if the author wishes it.

-Best YA Novel: Best Science Fiction or Fantasy novel in English, over 30,000 words written for Young Adults by a Canadian, published within that year.
-A work that is greater than 30,000 words and is published as a stand-alone book can be allowed in this category if the author wishes it.
-An author may request that their novel be judged in the adult category by contacting the awards administrator.
+Best YA Novel: This category covers works with over 30,000 words written for Young Adults or younger.
+A work that is less than 30,000 words but was published as a stand-alone book can be allowed in this category if the author wishes it.
+An author may request that their work be judged in another category instead by contacting the awards administrator.

-Best Visual Presentation: Best Science Fiction or Fantasy movie, television production, stage play or similar work.
-This award recognizes excellence in visual presentations.
-Nominees must be Canadian and are determined by the quality of the overall presentation done in the calendar year.
+Best Visual Presentation: This category covers movies, television productions, stage plays or similar works.
+This award recognizes excellence in visual presentation.
 Works will be judged on the acting, writing, direction, cinematography, and production quality.
-Nominees will mostly be the show’s producer, director or showrunner.
+Nominees must be either the show’s producer, director, or showrunner.

-Best Related Work: Best Science Fiction or Fantasy literary criticism, book review, CD, critical editions, magazines, screen plays, anthologies, or a single-author collection released as a book in English, by a Canadian published within that year.
-This category covers all professionally written works that are not covered in the previous professional categories.
+Best Related Work: This category covers works of criticism, book reviews, CDs, critical editions, screen plays, anthologies, or a single-author collection.
+This category covers all professional works that are not covered in the other professional categories.